-The next node for $P_1$ to allocate is $N_7$ , the carrier delivery node. $P_1$ is the only platform that has the fly carrier capabilities and is allocated the node.
-Continuing with nodes $N_8-N{12}$ , the platform with the lowest bid for each node is platform $P_1$ , since it is in the area after delivering the carrier. $P_1$ , is therefore allocated all the nodes $N_8-N{12}$ .
-The last node, $N{13}$ , is allocated to platform $P_2$ and the allocation is complete.
+The next node for P_1 to allocate is N_7 , the carrier delivery node.
+P_1 is the only platform that has the fly carrier capability and is allocated the node.
+Continuing with nodes N_8-N{12} , the platform with the lowest bid in the auction for each node is platform P_1 , since it is in the area after delivering the carrier.
+P_1 , is therefore allocated all the nodes N_8-N{12} .
+The last node, N{13} , is allocated to platform P_2 and the allocation is complete.

-The only non-local information used by $P_1$ was the capabilities of the available platforms which was gathered through a broadcast.
+The only non-local information used by P_1 was the capabilities of the available platforms which was gathered through a broadcast.
 Everything else is local.
 The bids are made by each platform based on local information and the consistency of the constraint network is checked through distributed constraint satisfaction techniques.

 The total mission time is 58 minutes, which is much longer than the operator expected.
-Since the constraint problem defined by the allocation of the TST is distributed between the platforms, it is possible for the operator to modify the constraint problem by adding more constraints, and thereby potentially changing the task allocation.
+Since the allocation of the TST results in a constraint problem, it is possible for the operator to modify it by adding more constraints, and thereby potentially changing the task allocation.
 The operator puts a time constraint on the mission, restricting the total time to 30 minutes.

 The added time constraint makes the current allocation inconsistent.
 The last allocated node must therefore be re-allocated.
-However, no platform for $N{13}$ can make the allocation consistent, not even the unused platform $P_3$ .
-Backtracking starts.
-Platform $P_1$ is in charge, since it is responsible for allocating node $N{13}$ .
-The $N_1$ sub-network is disconnected.
-Trying different platforms for node $N{13}$ , $P_1$ discovers that $N{13}$ can be allocated to $P_2$ .
-Since removing all constraints due to the allocation of node $N_1$ and its children made the problem consistent, the backjump point is in the sub-TST rooted in $N_1$ .
-Removing the allocations for sub-tree $N_8$ does not make the problem consistent so further backjumping is necessary.
-Notice that with a single consistency check the algorithm could deduce that no possible allocation of $N_8$ and its children can lead to a consistent allocation of $N{13}$ .
-Removing the allocation for node $N_7$ does not make a difference either.
-However, removing the allocations for the sub-TST $N_2$ makes the problem consistent.
-When finding an allocation of $N{13}$ after removing the constraints from $N_6$ the allocation process continues from $N_6$ .
-When a consistent allocation is found, $P_1$ informs the operator.
+However, no platform for N{13} can make the allocation consistent, not even the unused platform P_3 .
+Backjumping starts.
+Platform P_1 is in charge, since it is responsible for allocating node N{13} .
+The N_1 sub-network is disconnected.
+Trying different platforms for node N{13} , P_1 discovers that N{13} can be allocated to P_2 .
+Since removing all constraints due to the allocation of node N_1 and its children made the problem consistent, the backjump point is in the sub-TST rooted in N_1 .
+Removing the allocations for sub-tree N_8 does not make the problem consistent so further backjumping is necessary.
+Notice that with a single consistency check the algorithm could deduce that no possible allocation of N_8 and its children can lead to a consistent allocation of N{13} .
+Removing the allocation for node N_7 does not make a difference either.
+However, removing the allocations for the sub-TST N_2 makes the problem consistent.
+When finding an allocation of N{13} after removing the constraints from N_6 the allocation process continues from N_6 .
+When a consistent allocation is found, P_1 informs the operator.
 The operator inspects the allocation and approves it, thereby confirming the delegation and starting the execution of the mission.